ashtonhess/augur/README.md

 This new endpoint will take 2 parameters: email and repo_id.
 The endpont will then use these parameters to query the Augur database.
 The Endpoint will return a timeseries of comments made by the owner of the passed email to the specified repository.
 The Endpoint will also return a response code indicating the status of the requested operation.
 These codes will follow standard HTTP codes with 200 indicating a successful operation, 404 indicating a bad parameter, and 400 indicating a bad request (such as an empty parameter).

+## Feature Development Progress

+Code for this feature has not yet been developed.

 ## Augur Endpoint Layout

 ````